cubiio/samatkins.me/README.md

 ## Netlify hosting and deployment

 All commits/merges to master are auto-deployed (assuming the build passes).
+Refer to the [Netlify docs](https://www.netlify.com/docs/) for more info.

 ## Adding blogposts